ionic-team/ionic-docs/docs/theming/colors.md

 }
 ```

-When `secondary` is applied to a button, not only is the base color <CodeColor mode="md" value="#006600"></CodeColor> used, but the contrast color <CodeColor mode="md" value="#ffffff"></CodeColor> is used for the text, along with shade <CodeColor mode="md" value="#005a00"></CodeColor> and tint <CodeColor mode="md" value="#1a751a"></CodeColor> colors for the different states of the button.
+When `secondary` is applied to a button, not only is the base color <CodeColor color="#006600">#006600</CodeColor> used, but the contrast color <CodeColor color="#ffffff">#ffffff</CodeColor> is used for the text, along with shade <CodeColor color="#005a00">#005a00</CodeColor> and tint <CodeColor color="#1a751a">#1a751a</CodeColor> colors for the different states of the button.

 :::note
 Not sure how to get the variation colors from the base color?
-Try out our [Color Generator](color-generator.mdx) that calculates all of the variations and provides code to copy/paste into an app!
+Try out our [Color Generator](color-generator.md) that calculates all of the variations and provides code to copy/paste into an app!
 :::

 See the [CSS Variables documentation](css-variables.md) for more information on CSS variables.